farwaali08/bikesharing/README.md

 ![alt_text](https://github.com/farwaali08/bikesharing/blob/7854d5e434f317b0b48bcd5f82acbe96852be588/Images/HIGHLIGHTS.png)

-The highlights from this analysis include an impressive ridership
+The highlights from this analysis include an impressive ridership number and dedicated subscriber base.
+Over `2.3 million` rides were recorded in August 2019, which is typically the most profitable month.
+Over `81%` of all users are subscribers, which indicate that they utilize CitiBike services often

 ### TRIPS BY WEEKDAY PER HOUR